GaiGrassman123/SQL_Project_Data_Job_Analysis/README.md

 - **Python** and **SQL** remain of most importance, emphasizing the need for strong foundationa skills in data processing and the ability apply ML skills.
 - **R** and visualization tools such as **Tableau** are also important, pointing towards the increasing importance of data storytelling in a business environment.
-*Table of the demand for the top 5 skills in Data Scientist job postings